Imgkl/RasaServer/README.md

 ## Roadmap

 - [x] Jellyfin Integeration
+- [x] Mood tagging.
 - [x] Auto tagging using AI & Claude BYOK support (Optional)
-- [x] Mood tagging
 - [x] Import and Export of tagged movies
-- [x] Optional BYOK support for OMDb api to pull ratings from IMDb, Rotten Tomatoes and Metacritic.
+- [x] BYOK support for OMDb api to pull ratings from IMDb, Rotten Tomatoes and Metacritic.
+(Optional)
 - [ ] User Defined Tags
 - [ ] More to be added, based on the requirements